pranav1601/multi-task-learner/README.md

-# multi-task-learner
+# Multi-task-learner
-This repository shows how sentence transformers can be used for multi-task learning
+This repository the implementation of multi-task learning

 ## Architecture Choices Explanation - sentence transformers